 As its name suggests, it’s eating a diet primarily of plant-based foods.
 For some people that could mean being entirely vegetarian or vegan, but it doesn’t have to.
 It could be a diet that consists of a large amount of plant-based foods, but still has minimal amounts of animal meat or products being eaten.

 For our family, we choose not to eat meat 99% of the days of the year, so very rarely.
 We are almost 100% vegan.
 (Since we also don’t consume much of any animal products at all).
-But for others, they might choose to eat more plant based foods and less amounts of meat, compared to the Standard American Diet.
-And thus, would be on a Plant Based diet, but still consuming some amounts of meat or animal foods, although minimal amounts.
+But for others, they might choose to eat more plant-based foods and lower amounts of meat, compared to the Standard American Diet.
+And thus, would be on a Plant-Based diet, but still consuming some amounts of meat or animal foods, although minimal amounts.

 What Does WFPBD Stand For?

 If you’ve wondered what the WFPBD meaning is, it’s just the abbreviated form of “Whole Food Plant-Based Diet”.
 They both mean the same thing.
 WFPB stands for “Whole Food Plant-Based” and you can use the two terms interchangeably.
 WFPBD is just the word Diet on the end, so Whole Food Plant-Based Diet.

 How do we define WFPBD?
 The Whole Food Plant-Based term was originated by Dr. T Colin Campbell, whose research was instrumental in the Plant-Based foods movement.
 Dr. Campbell was a biochemist who specialized in the effect of nutrition on human long-term health.